I had a boyfriend once who used the phrase ‘a waste’ to describe the times when we saw each other and didn’t have sex.

 We weren’t living together and we both had other things in our lives, like work and families and friends, so sometimes we might spend the night together, sometimes I’d go to his house during the day, other times we’d go on what I thought were lovely outings – an opportunity to spend some time together and do nice things like lie on the grass and eat ice creams.

 He tried to justify it, and talked about ’emotional connection’ and other things that to me felt like him just digging a bigger hole.
 It stuck with me.
 It hurt if I’m honest.
 Was that what it came down to for him?
 Was simply spending time with me not enough?
+Why did he not just use a silicone sex doll instead and be done with it?
 If we stayed together would I always feel the pressure to perform, even years down the line?